-- Section Officer -(e) - General duties Α. - Β. Responsibilities relating to Dak - Responsibilities relating to issue of draft C. - Responsibility of efficient and expeditious disposal of work and D. checks on delays - Independent disposal of cases E. - Duties in respect of recording and indexing F. - (f) Assistant/Upper Division Clerk - He works under the orders and supervision of the Section Officer and is responsible for the work entrusted to him.
-Where the line of action on a case is clear or clear instructionshavebeen given by the Branch Officer or higher officers, heshouldputupadraftwithoutmuchnoting.Inothercases, he will put up a note keeping in view the following points : - toseewhetherallfactsopentocheckhavebeencorrectlystated; (i) - (ii) topointoutanymistakesorincorrectstatementofthefacts; - (iii) todrawattention, where necessary, to precedents or Rules and Regulations on the subject; - (iv) to put up the Guard file, if necessary, and supply other relevant facts and figures; and - to bring out clearly the question under consideration and (v) suggest a course of action wherever possible.
+- (e) Section Officer - - A. General duties - B. Responsibilities relating to Dak - C. Responsibilities relating to issue of draft - D. Responsibilityofefficientandexpeditiousdisposalofworkand checks on delays - E. Independent disposal of cases - F. Duties in respect of recording and indexing - (f) Assistant/Upper Division Clerk He works under the orders and supervision of the Section Officer and is responsible for the work entrusted to him.
+Where the line of action on a case is clear or clear instructions have been given by the Branch Officer or higher officers, he should put up a draft without much noting.
+In other cases, he will put up a note keeping in view the following points: - (i) to see whether all facts open to check have been correctly stated; - (ii) topointoutanymistakesorincorrectstatement of the facts; - (iii) todrawattention, where necessary, to precedents or Rules and Regulations on the subject; - (iv) to put up the Guard file, if necessary, and supply other relevant facts and figures; and - (v) to bring out clearly the question under consideration and suggest a course of action wherever possible.

-Lower Division Clerk - Lower Division Clerks are ordinarily (q) entrusted with work of a routine nature, for example-registration of Dak, maintenance of Section Diary and File Registers, indexing and recording,typing,despatch,preparationofarrearsandotherstatements, supervision of correction of reference books and submission of routineand simple drafts etc.
+(g) Lower Division Clerk - Lower Division Clerks are ordinarily entrusted with work of a routine nature, for example - registration of Dak, maintenance of Section Diary and File Registers, indexing and recording, typing, despatch, preparation of arrears and other statements, supervision of correction of reference books and submission of routine and simple drafts etc.

-5.7.5 As is evident from the Manual of Office Procedure, a department in the Government of India has a vertical hierarchical structure with the Secretary as the administrative head and several levels comprising Special Secretary/Additional Secretary, Joint Secretary, Director/ Deputy Secretary, Under Secretary and Section Officer/Desk Officer.
+5.7.5 As is evident from the Manual of Office Procedure, a department in the Government of India has a vertical hierarchical structure with the Secretary as the administrative head and several levels comprising Special Secretary/Additional Secretary, Joint Secretary, Director/Deputy Secretary, Under Secretary and Section Officer/Desk Officer.

 Ministry Minister/MOS

 Department Secretary

-Wing Special Secretary/Additiona
+Wing Special Secretary/Additional Secretary/Joint Secretary

 Division Director/Deputy Secretary

 Branch Under Secretary

 Section Section Officer